SmartExpertInc/onyx-cutom/custom_extensions/PDF_TEMPLATES_IMPLEMENTATION.md

 - ✅ Dynamic chart rendering based on `chartData` array
 - ✅ Background grid with horizontal lines (0%, 25%, 50%, 75%, 100%)
 - ✅ Y-axis labels (0 at bottom, 100 at top)
-- ✅ Responsive chart width based on number of columns
+- ✅ Fixed chart width (240px) for consistent layout
 - ✅ Individual legend items for each chart column
 - ✅ Percentage display for each data point
 - ✅ Year labels under each bar
 - ✅ Theme integration with proper color variables
+- ✅ Layout matching the original design (chart left, legend right)

 ## Technical Implementation